Updated on November 1, 2022

 As the California Supreme Court notes, weighing the relative “equities” is paramount: “By balancing the respective equities of the parties, (the court) concludes that pending a trial on the merits, defendant should or that he should not be restrained from exercising the right claimed by him.”
 Robbins v.
 Superior Court (1985) 38 Cal.3d 199, 206.
 In particular, a party may be enjoined from obtaining funds to which it is not entitled.
 Mitsui Manufacturers Bank v.
 Texas Commerce Bank-For Worth (9184) 159 CA 3d 1051, 1057-1058.

 It is important to keep in mind that, absent a limited set of exceptions, the Superior Court generally will not grant an injunction where the grounds for seeking the injunction are limited to a party suffering monetary damages.

-For help with obtaining an injunction to prevent a harm and to inquire about a free consultation, contact our real estate attorneys in Los Angeles at (310) 954-1877, firstname.lastname@example.org or by using the contact us box on this page.
+For help with obtaining an injunction to prevent a harm and to see if you qualify for a free consultation, contact our real estate attorneys in Los Angeles at (310) 954-1877, email@example.com or by using the contact us box on this page.